Implications of a Froissart bound saturation of $\gamma^*$-$p$ deep inelastic scattering. Part I. Quark distributions at ultra small $x$: DERIVATION OF QUARK DISTRIBUTIONS AT VERY LOW FROM

 The measured structure function $F_2^{\gamma p}$ is related to $F_{20}^{\gamma p}$ by convolution with QCD corrections from the operator product expansion \cite{bardeen,hw,furmanski}, \be x^{-1}F_2^{\gamma p}= \left[\openone+\frac{\alpha_s}{2\pi}C_{2q}\right]\otimes \left(x^{-1}F_{2,0}^{\gamma p}\right) + \frac{\alpha_s}{2\pi}\Big(\sum_ie_i^2\Big)C_{2g}\otimes g, \ee where $\openone$ is the unit operator and the convolution $\otimes$ is defined in \eq{convolution}.
 The coefficient functions $C_{2q}$ and $C_{2g}$ are given in \cite{esw} to NLO.
 Conversely, \be x^{-1}F_{20}^{\gamma p} = \left[\openone+\frac{\alpha_s}{2\pi}C_{2q}\right]^{-1}\otimes \left(x^{-1}F_2^{\gamma p} - \frac{\alpha_s}{2\pi}\Big(\sum_ie_i^2\Big)C_{2g}\otimes g\right). \ee

-The inverse operator can be evaluated using Laplace transforms as discussed in the Appendix.
-This requires an input for the gluon distribution $g(x,Q^2)$.
-We take this from existing analyses of DIS data which give the gluon distribution in the HERA region, extending the fits to large $v$ using quadratic extrapolations, a form implied by the DGLAP evolution equations \cite{dglap1,dglap2,dglap3} for an input $F_s$ quadratic in $v$ \cite{bdm1,bdm2,bdhmapp}.
+The inverse operator can be evaluated using Laplace transforms as discussed in Appendix \ref{Appendix:F20}.
 We will assume that $F_{20}^{\gamma p}$ is known.

-It is useful to note that $T_{15}$ and $T_{24}$ are given directly at $Q^2=m_c^2,\, m_b^2$, the thresholds for $c$ and $b$ production where the $c$ and $b$ distributions vanish, by the $F_s$ distributions for $n_f=3$ and 4 at those thresholds, \be T_{15}(x,m_c^2)=F_s(x,m_c^2), \quad T_{24}(x,m_b^2)=F_s(x,m_b^2). \ee In particular, the $x$ dependence of the $T_{15}$ and $T_{24}$\ is determined at the thresholds.
+It is useful to note that $T_{15}$ and $T_{24}$ are given directly at $Q^2=m_c^2,\, m_b^2$, the thresholds at which the $c$ and $b$ become active and below which their distributions vanish, by the $F_s$ distributions for $n_f=3$ and 4 at those thresholds, \be T_{15}(x,m_c^2)=F_s(x,m_c^2), \quad T_{24}(x,m_b^2)=F_s(x,m_b^2). \ee In particular, the $x$ dependence of the $T_{15}$ and $T_{24}$\ is determined by $F_s$ at the thresholds.

 We can use the expressions above to solve for the $s$, $c$, $b$, and light-quark distribution functions at small $x$ where we can ignore valence effects and the very small splittings between the $u$ and $d$ distributions generated by $V_1$, $V_2$, and $T_3$ and set those functions equal to zero.
-Then with $xq_\ell$ denoting the common small-$x$ distribution function $\bar{u}=\bar{d}$ and with $\bar{s}=s$, $\bar{c}=c$, and $\bar{b}=b$, the quark distributions for $n_f=5$ are \ba xs &=& xq_\ell-\frac{1}{4}T_8, \\ xc &=& xq_\ell-\frac{1}{12}T_8-\frac{1}{6}T_{15}, \\ xb &=& xq_\ell-\frac{1}{12}T_8-\frac{1}{24}T_{15}-\frac{1}{8}T_{24}; \\ xq_\ell &=& \frac{1}{10}\left(F_s+\frac{5}{6}T_8+\frac{5}{12}T_{15}+\frac{1}{4}T_{24}-\frac{15}{4}U\right). \ea
+Then with $xq_\ell$ denoting the common small-$x$ distribution function $\bar{u}=\bar{d}$, and with $\bar{s}=s$, $\bar{c}=c$, and $\bar{b}=b$, the quark distributions for $n_f=5$ are \ba xs &=& xq_\ell-\frac{1}{4}T_8, \\ xc &=& xq_\ell-\frac{1}{12}T_8-\frac{1}{6}T_{15}, \\ xb &=& xq_\ell-\frac{1}{12}T_8-\frac{1}{24}T_{15}-\frac{1}{8}T_{24}; \\ xq_\ell &=& \frac{1}{10}\left(F_s+\frac{5}{6}T_8+\frac{5}{12}T_{15}+\frac{1}{4}T_{24}-\frac{15}{4}U\right). \ea